sothach/minimal/README.md

 ## Testing
 The provided unit tests verify that integer values in the domain -1000000000 thru 1000000000 are correctly processed, and invalid values filtered out of the processing.
-A data-set of 9999 randomll generated values are used, see `test/resources/bigfile.dat`:
+A data-set of 9999 randomly-generated values is used, see `test/resources/bigfile.dat`:
 ```bash
 sort --numeric-sort bigfile.dat | head
 -999968087